mgumus86/COVID-19-Vaccine-Distribution-Plan-via-Machine-Learning-Methods/README.md

-# Optimizing COVID-19 Vaccine Distribution in the U.S.
+# Optimizing COVID-19 Vaccine Distribution in the U.S. (Based on 2021 - 2022)

 This project presents a data-driven approach to optimize vaccine allocation across U.S. states to minimize COVID-19 mortality.
 By leveraging demographic data (age, sex, ethnicity) and historical death rates, we build a machine learning model that proposes a more effective vaccine distribution strategy than existing guidelines.